Mastodon

 Fountain of Arethusa (Siracusa)

-A goose in the Fountain of Arethusa (Siracusa)
+White domestic goose swimming in the Fountain of Arethusa (Siracusa)

-A goose in the Fountain of Arethusa (Siracusa)
+White domestic goose swimming in the Fountain of Arethusa (Siracusa)

 Staircase art for The 44th edition of the Infiorata of Noto